St. Louis, MO

 Aviation accident lawsuits are often complex and require a qualified attorney who can prove negligence and analyze all relevant laws.
 It is important to quickly seek the services of a lawyer following any type of aviation accident.
 If you or someone you know has been harmed in a plane crash or similar disaster, you can benefit from contacting TorHoerman Law.
 You may be eligible for financial compensation.
 Contact us today for a free, no-obligation case consultation.

-The types of aircrafts that exist span far beyond the planes that most people think of.
+The types of aircraft that exist span far beyond the planes that most people think of.
 For example, airships, hot air balloons, paramotors, gliders, and helicopters all fall in this category.
 Among these, there are private and commercial vehicles.

-Civil aviation consists of any non-military aircrafts.
+Civil aviation consists of non-military aircraft.
 Private aviation is a subset of civil aviation wherein the aircraft does not carry passengers or cargo for commercial purposes.
 Private planes tend to be smaller than commercial planes and can carry only small groups of people.
 Private aviation also has fewer restrictions than commercial, such as having a more flexible flight schedule and not having security.
 In general, safety regulations for private flights are more liberal than for commercial vehicles.

 For millions of people, flying is a scary and seemingly dangerous act.
 But the statistics say otherwise.
 Here are some aviation accident statistics to put the risks of air travel into perspective: